azudi/ranges/Readme.md

    // PIECHART
        piecolor:               ["white","red","green","teal"],      // To set the colors of the pie strokes (--object)
        pierange:               [40,20,20,10],      // To set the percentage of the pie strokes (--object)
        strokepattern:           [40,18,26,35],     // To set the width of the pie strokes  (if not set the the stroke width is set to the stroke width) (--object)
+       strokewidth:                        40,      // To set pie stroketitle display (true/false)
-       strokewidth:                        40,      // To set the max-width of the pie strokes (--object)
+       pielabel:                        true,      // To set the max-width of the pie strokes (--object)
-       stroketitle:             ["Money arrival","Depature","Gross outcome display","Intrest"],  // The stroke title (not more than 13 characters)  (--number)
+       stroketitle:             ["Money arrival","Depature","Gross outcome display","Intrest"],  // The stroke title (not more than 13 characters)  (--object)
        strokepatternbackground:      "white",  // The stroke background color if the stroke pattern is set (--string)

     // LINECHART